 |3101||ICS file must contain a single VCALENDAR||Error|

-This code will not work unmodified.
-Various parameters (in CAPS in this example), such as authentication information and the path to the .ics file must be updated to reflect your account and published calendar name.
+The sample code will not work unmodified.
+Various parameters (in CAPS in this example), such as authentication information and the path to the .ics file, must be updated to reflect your account and published calendar name.

-The resultant xml response stream, output to the console in the above example, might look like this:
+The resultant xml response stream output to the console might look like this: